AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-activities.md

 >
 >The [!DNL Oracle NetSuite Activities] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-The following tutorial walks you through the steps to create a [!DNL Oracle NetSuite Activities] source connection to bring [!DNL Oracle NetSuite] events data using the Adobe Experience Platform user interface.
+Use the following tutorial for guidance on how to bring events data from your [!DNL Oracle NetSuite Activities] account to Adobe Experience Platform in the UI.

 ## Getting started {#getting-started}